TempContainer/simple-fluid/README.md

-# Simple-Fluid
+# simple-fluid

-A simple fluid simulation using the Warp library.
-The simulation is based on the Navier-Stokes equations and uses a semi-Lagrangian advection scheme.
+A simple fluid simulation using warp.

 ## 2D Smoke Simulation